-Options: Refresh rate.
-The refresh rate is defined as the number of full screen (all lines) updates per second.
-The refresh rate has a default value of 2 Hz, meaning that all values in the data field will be updated twice each second.
-The refresh rate can be selected from one of the following: 1, 2, 5 and 10 Hz.
+The refresh rate is defined as the number of full screen (all Monitor lines) updates per second.
+The refresh rate has a default value of 2 Hz, meaning that all values in the monitor lines will be updated twice each second.
+The refresh rate can be set to one of the following values: No Update, 1, 2, 5 and 10 Hz.
 Selecting a low frequency, will reduce data traffic on the bus.